 SLEEP RIGHT TO AVOID WRINKLES

-After sunlight/UV exposure, the second cause of wrinkles is sleeping.
+The second cause of wrinkles is sleeping.
 Squishing your face into a pillow for approximately 2500 hours per year while you sleep is like ironing wrinkles into the skin.
 Strategically position your head so the lower half of your face never touches your pillow.
-What this helps to prevent is a squishing of the face, which would exacerbate the wrinkles that come with age.
+It helps to prevent the squishing of the face, which would exacerbate the wrinkles that come with age.
 These are the deep creases also known as the ‘parentheses’ or ‘marionette’ lines that run from the nostril to the corner of the mouth on both sides of the face and are enhanced every time you smile or laugh.

 FIND THE RIGHT SPOT TREATMENTS

 Whenever a blemish appears, the goal is to get it to heal quickly.
 Most people have a myriad of zit-zapping spot treatments in their bathrooms and will apply these generously the moment a blemish pops up in hopes of drying it out.
-This may come as a real surprise, but most spot treatments actually make the blemish stick around longer when used in this way.
-It will also lead to a prolonged recovery time with scarring.
+This may come as a real surprise, but most spot treatments actually make the blemish stick around longer when used in this way and lead to a prolonged recovery time with scarring.
 When there is an infection within the pore, the natural process is for the infection to come up and out through the skin’s surface.
 This is the skin’s way of healing itself.
-The best solution is to leave it alone (without the application of a drying spot treatment) to get rid of it faster.
+The best solution is to leave it alone to get rid of it faster.
 However, when the infection comes to the surface, appearing as a whitehead, you can gently squeeze it out as long as it comes out in one or two tries.
 Anything more than that means it wasn’t ready to come out and you will injure the skin, resulting in a red or dark scar.
 Be sure to wrap your fingers in tissues when trying to pop a pimple.
 Applying a warm, damp washcloth to the blemish beforehand for two minutes can soften up the skin to make for an easier extraction.
-Once the whitehead is removed, dab on a zit-zapping product.
+Dab on a zit-zapping product.
 This works to dry out any remaining bacteria to help close up the skin.

 TREAT YOUR NECK AS AN EXTENSION OF YOUR FACE

-Here’s the sad news about the neck for those in their 20s: While you have the wisdom of caring for your skin better than your mother did (due to more awareness and better products available now than ever before), with technology more so embraced by younger people, you are creating what is known as ‘tech neck.’
+Here’s the sad news about the neck for those in their 20s: While you have the wisdom of caring for your skin better than your mother did, with technology more so embraced by younger people, you are creating what is known as ‘tech neck.’
 The 45-degree angle that you hang your head to look at your cell phone causes a repeated squishing of the neck, resulting in premature folds and wrinkles.
 To treat neck this, most people know to apply moisturizer to the neck, and many do this, but the mistake is made in treating the neck as an afterthought.
 This particularly applies with sunscreen, since the number one cause of premature skin aging is UV rays given off from the sun.
 The best way to apply sunscreen to this area is by doing a full second application exclusively to the neck.
 In addition to sunscreen, be sure to apply your serums and moisturizers in an upward motion to go against gravity.